 With QuickSearchBox, you can even do Google searches from your desktop, instead of heading over first to your favorite web browser.
-Check out this article for other things you can do with QuickSearchBox.

 When you throw files in the trash of any computer, those files are never fully disposed of.
 Bits and pieces of it, or even entire files can remain in the bowels of your hard drive.
 You can use Apple’s Secure Empty Trash feature to overwrite deleted files, but for more sensitive files you will want an application that provides added security.

 Permanent Eraser does exactly that.
 According to the developers, “This utility overwrites your data thirty-five times, scrambles the original file name, and truncates the file size to nothing before Permanent Eraser finally unlinks it from the system.
 Once your data has been erased, it can no longer be read through traditional means.”
 This type of application should be a part of every Mac user’s arsenal.

 When you purchase a DVD movie, you will probably want to back it up on your computer hard drive, as you do with other important digital media.
 HandBrake can do that job for you.

 HandBrake works with Mac, Linux, and Windows.
 Though the application’s interface looks challenging, using it is not too difficult.
 Check out our instructions here.